Graph-COM/LayerDAG/README.md

 ```
 @article{li2024layerdag,
-  title={Layer{DAG}: A Layerwise Autoregressive Diffusion Model of Directed Acyclic Graphs for System},
+    title={Layer{DAG}: A Layerwise Autoregressive Diffusion Model for Directed Acyclic Graph Generation},
     author={Mufei Li and Viraj Shitole and Eli Chien and Changhai Man and Zhaodong Wang and Srinivas and Ying Zhang and Tushar Krishna and Pan Li},
-  journal={ISCA Workshop on Machine Learning for Computer Architecture and Systems},
+    journal={arXiv preprint arXiv:2411.02322},
-  year={2024},
+    year={2024}
 }
 ```